You will need a Premises Licence if you are planning to:

 |Transfer of a Premises Licence||Police + Home Office**|

 |Interim Authority Notice||Police + Home Office**|

 |Notification of Interest||None|

 * The Licensing Authority will consult those Responsible Authorities it feels appropriate given the nature of the application.

-** Where the premises are being, or are proposed to be, used for late night refreshment or the sale or supply of alcohol and is not a vessel, individual applicants including partnerships (but not Limited Liability Partnerships) must copy their application to the Home Office in addition to the other required responsible authorities.
-Other applicants, or applications only offering regulated entertainment, are not required to send a copy to the Home Office.
+** Where the premises are being, or are proposed to be, used for late night refreshment or the sale or supply of alcohol and is not a vessel, applicants must copy their application to the Home Office in addition to the other required responsible authorities.
+Applications only offering regulated entertainment, are not required to send a copy to the Home Office.